FASCINATING FACTS ABOUT NAMIBIA

 1. Namibia’s temperatures are reasonable

-Despite clear skies in the day and night, Namibia is not a destination where you will be grabbing a damp cloth or spending all your time in the swimming pool – of course, nothing stops you from floating all day!
+Despite clear skies in day and night, Namibia is not a destination where you will be grabbing a damp cloth or spending all your time in the swimming pool – of course, nothing stops you from floating all day!

-During March to November, the desert nation reaches comfortable temperatures of 20 – 25 ˚C (68 – 77 ˚F), which creates a pleasant time for those needing to travel, explore or lounge around.
+From March to November, the desert nation reaches comfortable temperatures of 20 – 25 ˚C (68 – 77 ˚F), which creates a pleasant time for those needing to travel, explore or lounge around.
 Evenings in Namibia can be a little chilly as temperatures reach below 10˚C (50˚F) – remember to layer up, especially if you’re planning on a night of photography.